-At DWL Architects & Planners, Inc. of New Mexico, our experience as a building designer in Albuquerque, NM spans a broad scope of projects.
+At DWL Architects & Planners, Inc. of New Mexico, our experience as a building designer in Albuquerque, Bernalillo County, Las Cruces, and Santa Fe, NM spans a broad scope of projects.
 Specifically, we embrace public works projects as a way to reinvest in our communities, with structures that are bold, beautiful and value-additive to the local area.

-Our experience spans educational projects, parks, and rec developments, public safety projects and municipal developments, among others.
+Our experience with commercial architecture spans educational projects, parks, and rec developments, public safety projects and municipal developments, among others.
 Let us show you the full potential of your public works project by pairing it with a design that embodies its true purpose.

 Master Plan and Design to 90% Construction Documents – Awaiting Funding for Completion